 I'd say that 6 weeks would be too soon after a caesarean birth for the voyage you're contemplating but your surgery seems to have been less invasive than that.
-Although it will bear keeping an eye on, as long as you exercise but don't push that exercise too hard beforehand you will probably be ok."
+Although it will bear keeping an eye on, as long as you exercise without pushing the exercises too hard beforehand, you will probably be ok."

 I can reassure you that the emergency treatment you have had will be covered by the NHS but not, I think, the earlier tests even though Mr Pitt's intervention influenced the operating theatre procedure.
-If it weren't for him and your appearance - I'm imagining if you presented as male two months ago with those acute symptoms - you might well have died before they knew what was wrong and in any case you would probably have been given a hysterectomy!"
+If it weren't for him and your appearance I imagine, if you presented as male two months ago with those acute symptoms, you might well have died before they knew what was wrong and in any case you would probably have been given a hysterectomy!"

 I pulled out and showed my notebook where I was keeping my morning temperature records.
 "A very good idea for you to keep this up but at this stage the temperature change could be environmental or might have a hormonal cause.
 For now all we can do is play a waiting game."

 "I'd like to take blood and saliva samples now with you coming back to see me and repeat those tests weekly for a while as your body readjusts.
 If you have any trouble between visits please don't hesitate to call me or go to A & E as it could be serious.
 Besides all that I'd like but cannot force you to see a psychiatrist.
 I'm not suggesting you are mentally ill but you have been through a lot with the possibility of more for you to deal with in the future.
 If you have future voluntary surgery the operating surgeon may well require a psychiatric report so doing this now could save time."